In Guatemala, DW Akademie supports those who are aiming to bring about change – through information.

 Radio Sayaxché is also part of IGER and can be received in Guatemala's rural north.
 The station is a platform for Maya communities and with volunteers produces an independent program in the local languageQ'eqchí.
 The station is unique in Petén province and includes those who speak little or no Spanish at all.

 Together with partners, DW Akademie offers safety courses for journalists, and also works with the Plaza Pública digital medium in the training of journalists from rural areas.

 Funding: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Country Coordinator: Johannes Metzler

-Main focus: Participation of disadvantaged groups, civic engagement, participatory media services, reconciliation with the past
+Focus: Access to information, the right to freedom of expression, participation of disadvantaged groups, civic engagement, participatory media formats, reconciliation with the past